Davra/DavraStarterGuide/Unit-5/README.md

 # Unit 5 : User, Roles & Permissions

+In this unit we will

+AEP Features covered :
+* User
+* Roles
+* Labels

 ## Users

 The administration of users is central to the security model within Davra.
 An administrator may create/delete users but also may assign other users the capacity to create and delete users.
 Users may be assigned roles and through the roles, their permissions and visibility of devices, applications & data is managed.
 See the roles page for further details.